ardanlabs/gotraining/01-language_syntax/05-type_conversions/readme.md

 ### Exercise 1

 **Part A** Declare a named type called counter with a base type of int.
-Declare and initalize a variable of this named type to its zero value.
+Declare and initialize a variable of this named type to its zero value.
 Display the value of this variable and the variables type.

 **Part B** Declare a new variable of the named type assign it the value of 10.
 Display the value.